-Undergraduates can easily distance themselves and “campus life” from the non-collegiate world around them.
 As a Pitt medical student, you and the Pittsburgh area will be connected.
-Our person-to-person approach involves a daily immersion in the culture, traditions, economics, and beliefs that surround our school.
+Our person-to-person approach involves daily immersion in the culture, traditions, economics, and beliefs that surround our school.
 Even Pitt medical students from Western Pennsylvania gain a deeper appreciation for, and understanding of, the region's people and landscape.

-Over the years, we have noticed a pattern among prospective medical students who arrive for their interviews.
+Over the years, we have noticed a pattern among medical students who arrive in Pittsburgh for their first time.
 First, they scan the dramatic skies and dense tree cover.
 Second, they reflect upon the rivers and rolling hills.
 Third, they point to Pittsburgh's skyline and bridges (more bridges than in any other city in the world, including Venice).
-By visit’s end, they are rehearsing their “How I fell in love with Pittsburgh” speech for friends and family members.
+By graduation, they each have their unique story to share with friends and family members.
 Surprised?
 Don't be.
 Pittsburgh is compact, cultured, safe, neighborly, historic, and very affordable.
 We could not think of a better setting for four years of medical school.

 Arts and Culture

 The City of Pittsburgh, commonly referred to as the Golden Triangle, is rich in art and culture.
 Our cultural district includes professional music venues such as Heinz Hall, home to the Pittsburgh Symphony Orchestra, and the Pittsburgh Opera and Pittsburgh Ballet Theater performs at the Benedum Center.